Darine El-Chaar

 Research Interests

-Dr. Darine El-Chaâr is actively involved in maternal fetal medicine research to improve outcomes for fetus and mother in pregnancy.
-Current research focus areas include: (1) breastfeeding and diabetes: initiation, success and maintenance; (2) Maternal morbidities and prenatal care; and (3) COVID-19 in pregnancy (4) Cannabis use in pregnancy.
+Dr. Darine El-Chaâr is involved in maternal fetal medicine research to improve outcomes for fetuses and pregnant individuals.
+Her current research focus areas include:

 Brief Biography